Knowing the best time to visit Tokyo Disney Resort can make or break a trip and can lead to a day full of rides and shows.

 Mornings – Crowds are at their heaviest during the morning, so arrive early but stay late to make the most out of your trip.

-June – June is rainy season in Japan and with the rain comes quieter parks.
+June – June is the rainy season in Japan and with the rain comes quieter parks.
 If you don’t mind the rain, use these days to your advantage.

 Best time of year to visit Tokyo Disneyland:

-• May – After Golden week, the crowds are quieter and the weather is warmer.
+- May – After Golden Week, the crowds are quieter and the weather is warmer.

-• October and November – You can experience both Christmas and Halloween events during these months but also lower crowds and cooler weather.
+- October and November – You can experience both Christmas and Halloween events during these months but also lower crowds and cooler weather.

 Check your dates – If you want to check that you have chosen the right dates to visit, head over to this crowd calendar.
 It is in Japanese but use Google Translate on Chrome to read this accurately.